waymondrang/docsafterdark/README.md

 npm run build
 ```

-This creates optimized bundles in `build/` and packages the extension as a `.zip` file in `release/`.
-The packaging process is handled by `package.ts` and reads the version from `src/manifest.json`.
+This calls `build.sh` which creates optimized bundles of CSS and JavaScript, then packages those files in a `.zip` file within `release/`.

-The version in `package.json` is copied to the extension's `manifest.json` when the extension is built.
+The version of the extension is set by the top level `package.json`, which is copied to the extension's `manifest.json` during the build process.

 ## Versions and tag names